-- Check Points: (HAZ-TU): - Connection between floor/roof and exterior wall; - ♦ Connection between beams and columns, both exterior and interior; - Badly cracked walls and/or columns. - The connection failure will often be brittle.
+- Check Points: (HAZ-TU): - Connection between floor/roof and exterior wall. - ♦ Connection between beams and columns, both exterior and interior. - Hinge connectors at cantilevered glued-laminated beams. - ♦ Cracks in wood at bolted joints of trusses, especially at lower chords. - Out-leaning wall panels. - Badly cracked walls and/or columns. - Rebar tension failure at tops of walls, especially at joints. - The connection failure will often be brittle.
 The wall/column failure and shear failure may be more ductile, but single curtain wall reinforcing provides little confinement.